benc-uk/kube-workshop/k3s/10-gitops-flux/readme.md

 - Check for any errors with `kubectl get kustomizations -A`
 - Check the default namespace for the new resources using `kubectl get deploy,pods,ingress -n default`

+In the `smilr` folder we're using [kustomize patching](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patches/#patch-using-path-json6902) to modify the deployments to work on our k3s clusters.

 If you encounter problems or want to force the reconciliation you can use the `flux` CLI, e.g. `flux reconcile source git kubeworkshop`

 If we wanted to deploy this app across multiple environments or multiple times, we could create sub-directories under `apps/`, each containing different Kustomizations and modifying the deployment to suit that environment.

+🧪 **Experiment**: Try deleting one of the deployments and watch it be brought back to life with `flux` reconcile.
+You can speed up the recreation with `flux reconcile source git kubeworkshop`